Portugal’s Best Railway Journeys

 The Fertagus Line is an anomalous part of the Portuguese railway network.

 The first is the Aqueduto das Aguas Livres which dominates the skyline over Campolide station.
-Built in 1744 to bring much-needed fresh water into the city from the parish of Canecas, the aqueduct consist of thirty-five arches spanning a total distance of 941m, feeding water into an underground the Reservatório da Mae d’Agua das Amoreiras in the centre of the city.
+Built in 1744 to bring much-needed fresh water into the city from the parish of Canecas, the aqueduct consist of thirty-five arches spanning a total distance of 941m, feeding water into the underground Reservatório da Mae d’Agua das Amoreiras in the centre of the city.
 Testament to their over-engineered design and construction, both structures survived the great earthquake of 1755.
 However, they didn’t survive the construction of the Barbadinhos reservoir which superseded them – both the aqueduct and the Mae d’Agua were decommissioned in 1968.

 The Aqueduto das Aguas Livres will live in infamy, thanks to serial killer Diogo Alves.
 Known as the Aqueduct Murderer, Diogo attacked and robbed seventy passers by in the mid-1800s, throwing them off the 65m high aqueduct in order to disguise his crimes as suicides.
 Tried and convicted in 1841, Alves was the penultimate criminal to be hanged in Portugal, but his tale took an even more macabre twist.
 After his death, his head was preserved and donated to Lisbon’s surgical school: perhaps an early example of neuro-criminology, the head still exists in a glass jar of formaldehyde at Lisbon University and can be viewed by appointment.

-Without doubt the highlight of this train journey is the crossing of the magnificent Ponte 25 de Avril bridge.
+Without doubt the highlight of this train journey is the crossing of the magnificent Ponte 25 de Abril bridge.
 This 2.3km suspension bridge was constructed in 1966 and was originally christened the ‘Ponte Salazar’ – named after Prime Minister Antonio Salazar, leader of the ruling fascist Estado Novo regime.
 This dark period in the nation’s history saw Europe’s great explorers retreat inwards, as the Salazar regime suppressed outside influences and free speech.
 A group of middle-ranking army officers, (the ‘April Captains’, as they became known), co-ordinated a military coup on 25th April 1974 by transmitting the song ‘Grandola, Vila Morena’ by Jose Afonso – the transmission instigated a series of synchronised takeovers at key institutions across the city.
 The Lisboetas took to the streets en-masse, and the government relinquished power six hours later.
 As a lasting symbol of their ‘Carnation Revolution’, the citizens marched across the bridge, forcibly removed Salazar’s plaque and painted ’25 de Abril’ in its place.

 Uniquely for the Portuguese rail network, the Fertagus Line’s electric multiple units are double decker, and sitting on the top deck is a must for the best view as you cross the Tagus River.
 The river pops up as a natural divide throughout Portuguese history, and it’s quite surprising that the first bridge wasn’t built until 1966.
 The rail platform came even later – it was added as part of a major refurbishment in 1999.